 How to Stay Organized as a Student

-When your system works, you always know:
+When your system functions it is always clear:

-- What you need to do
+- What you must do

 - When it’s due

-- Where your work lives
+- Where does your work reside

 Why Organization Matters More Than You Think

-- Improved focus and concentration
+- Increased focus and concentration

-- More consistent academic performance
+- A more consistent academic performance

 The Core Organization Framework That Works Long-Term